“Our rowing family keeps growing, season by season, school by school, and race by race” --- Emily Morton, Champlain Longboats Program Alumnus

 James Wakefield Rescue Row

 On December 9th, 1876, the crew of the canal schooner General Butler was stranded atop the breakwater in Burlington, VT, after their boat sank during a terrible winter storm.
 They were rescued by James Wakefield and his son, who rowed out to save them.
 Every year, the Champlain Longboats program commemorates this heroic event with a youth rowing race in Burlington, VT; over one hundred participants!
-Races begin at 9:30am at the Burlington Community Boat House
+Races begin at 9:30am.

 Maritime Museum Community Rowers Head to Scotland